LuiseFreese/trainingsplan/README.md

 The plan is divided into four phases: Base, Build, Peak, and Taper.

-* Base: 4 weeks, focuses on building a foundation with lower mileage
+* Base: 4 weeks (Weeks 1-4), focuses on building a foundation with lower mileage
-* Build: 8 weeks, increases mileage and intensity
+* Build: 5 weeks (Weeks 5-9), increases mileage and intensity
-* Peak: 3 weeks, reaches the highest mileage and intensity
+* Peak: 3 weeks (Weeks 10-12), reaches the highest mileage and intensity
-* Taper: 1 week, reduces mileage to allow for recovery before the marathon.
+* Taper: 3 weeks (Weeks 13-15), reduces mileage to allow for recovery before the marathon
+* Race Week: 1 week (Week 16), includes final preparations and the marathon race

 ### Training Sessions: Each week includes a variety of training sessions: